ESolomonDev/kickstarter-analysis/README.md

 ## Overview of Project
-This report contains data pertaining to 4000 Kickstarter campaigns
+This report contains data pertaining to 4000 Kickstarter campaigns that ran between 2009 and 2017.
 ---
 ### Purpose
   The purpose of this project was to provide data-based insight into what separates failed Kickstarter campaigns from successful ones.
 Particularly Kickstarter campaigns involving fundraising for theater productions.
 The data was provided in excel format of 4113 Kickstarter campaigns with around 14 data points collected and 5 additional data points extrapolated for readability between the year 2009 and 2017.